Samantha Brown

-Samantha Elizabeth Brown (born March 31, 1970) is an American television host who presented several Travel Channel shows including Girl Meets Hawaii, Great Vacation Homes, Great Hotels, Passport to Europe, Passport to Latin America, Great Weekends, Green Getaways, Passport to China, and Samantha Brown's Asia.
-As of 2012, Brown has marketed her own brand of travel luggage called Samantha Brown: Travel America.
+Samantha Elizabeth Brown is an American television host who presented several Travel Channel shows including Girl Meets Hawaii, Great Vacation Homes, Great Hotels, Passport to Europe, Passport to Latin America, Great Weekends, Green Getaways, Passport to China, and Samantha Brown's Asia.
 In January 2018, she began hosting Samantha Brown's Places to Love on PBS.
 It is shown on PBS stations nationwide, as well as the PBS website and app.

 Early life

-Brown was born in Dallas, Texas, in 1970, but her family soon moved to New Castle, New Hampshire, where she grew up and graduated from Pinkerton Academy in Derry, New Hampshire.
-She performed with Music and Drama Company with award-winning designer Brian Sidney Bembridge; took 12 years of voice lessons; attended Chapman University, and transferred to Syracuse University to study musical theater.
-As stated in one of her episodes in Passport to Europe, she is of Scottish and German descent.
+Brown was born on March 31, 1970, in Dallas, Texas.
+In second grade, she moved with her family to New Castle, New Hampshire, where she grew up.
+She graduated from Pinkerton Academy in Derry, New Hampshire.